 In 2001 we moved to an old farm house that was built in the 1800s that had additions built on through the years.
 My husband’s health improved somewhat, but it never completely went away.
 He always had to worry about locating a bathroom at any moment.

-During all of this time I had my own share of health problems.
+During all of this time I had my own share of health problems which I later realized were very similar to Fibromyalgia symptoms.
 The symptoms were...

 - Difficulty breathing